Now enrolling for In-Home ABA services! Contact us at 206-717-4770

 Nicole Rodgers is a speech-language pathologist who completed a MA degree in Communication Disorders, with an emphasis in Speech-Language Pathology and Audiology, at California State University, Fresno.
 She is originally from Oakland, CA, and has experience working with multiple populations in various settings, including school districts, skilled-nursing facilities, and private practices.
 Nicole has practiced in both California and Washington and has extensive knowledge in the areas of early childhood language development, pragmatic and social language disorders, articulation, phonological processing, oral motor development, voice, and swallowing disorders.
 Nicole holds a Certificate of Clinical Competence through the American Speech Language Hearing Association (ASHA), where she is also a member.

 Brittany recently graduated with a BA in Psychology.
-She will be pursuing a Masters degree in August for Clinical and Mental Health Counseling.
-She has been working in the ABA field for about a year.
+She is pursuing a Masters degree in Clinical and Mental Health Counseling.
+She has been working in the ABA field for about 18mos.
 Prior to working in ABA she gained experience working with children on the autism spectrum with a 24 hour homecare company.
 Outside of work she enjoys spending time outdoors and traveling.

 In addition to being a Board Certified Behavior Analyst, Dr. Jensen brings the added perspectives of a Licensed Psychologist and a background in behavior genetics to his analysis and treatment of challenging behavior.
 He is a Past President of Northwestern Association for Behavior Analysis.
 Dr. Jensen has extensive consulting experience, having worked with over 50 agencies in Washington and nationally, including over 20 school districts in the Seattle area.
 He has provided over 400 in-home consultations and has provided ABA and psychological services to seven group homes.